Updated March 30, 2021

 The Small Business Administration (SBA) and Treasury department are slated to roll out detailed guidance over the next few weeks, but here’s a sneak preview of what’s on the way.

-The window for PPP loan applications originally closed on August 8, 2020, but the new legislation will make it possible for businesses to secure a new loan until March 31, 2021.
+Though the original window for PPP loan applications closed on August 8, 2020, new legislation including the PPP Extension Act has made it possible for businesses to secure a new loan through May 31, 2021.
 If this is their first PPP loan, qualified businesses can apply for a loan up to $10 million, based on their payroll expenses.
 Here’s a little more about how PPP loans work.

 The new application form is now available from the SBA, and businesses can apply by submitting this form to an SBA-approved lender.